JorisRoelofs/Portfolio/Machine Learning - Python - Handwriting Recognition Kuzushiji/README.md

 - Convolutional Neural Network

 ## Data Source
-- **Kuzushiji-MNIST**: a dataset of 70.0000 handwritten images (28x28 grayscale) of the 10 most common Kanji characters in a variety of Kuzushiji handwritings, from [Kaggle](https://www.kaggle.com/datasets/anokas/kuzushiji).
+- **Kuzushiji-MNIST**: a dataset of 70.0000 handwritten images (28x28 grayscale) of the 10 most common Kuzushiji characters in a variety of handwritings, from [Kaggle](https://www.kaggle.com/datasets/anokas/kuzushiji).
 [visualization]

 ## Results